-satellite communications services, and provide equivalent opportunities to serve the U.S. market to facilities licensed in countries that allow U.S.-licensed satellites to access their domestic markets.
+Allowing Hughes to serve the U.S. by accessing Jupiter 97W will uphold the intent of the WTO Basic Telecommunications Agreement to facilitate fair and open competition in satellite communications services, and provide equivalent opportunities to serve the U.S. market to facilities licensed in countries that allow U.S.-licensed satellites to access their domestic markets (as the United Kingdom has committed to do, and does).
 Grant of this Letter of Intent will enhance competition in the U.S. satellite services market by permitting Hughes to introduce expanded satellite broadband services, thereby stimulating lower rates, improved service quality, increased service options, and greater technological innovation.
-The Commission consistently has relied favorably on these same public interest benefits in granting similar requests.9
+The Commission consistently has relied favorably on these same public interest benefits in granting similar requests.13